 I would tell them that, “Sometimes, things need to fall apart to make way for better things.” – Ted Mosby

-To read the rest of the posts in this series, visit the landing page.
+To read the rest of the posts in this series, Grace: How a Recovering Legalist Moves Forward in Faith, visit the landing page.
 To receive future posts by email, check the “Messy Faith” box under “Subscribe” in the right sidebar.
 I would also love to have you following along with this series on Facebook, at Beautiful Messy Faith.